riya09d/Google-Voice-assistant/README.md

 # Google-Voice-assistant

 ## Introduction
-Welcome to Riya's Voice Assistant, a simple voice-activated assistant built with Python using the pyttsx3 and speech_recognition libraries.
+Welcome to Voice Assistant, a simple voice-activated assistant built with Python using the pyttsx3 and speech_recognition libraries.
 This assistant allows you to perform Google searches using voice commands.

 ## Features
 - **Voice Interaction:** Communicate with the assistant using voice commands.